Johumel/SAES/README.md

 # Spectral Analysis for Earthquake Source (SAES) Parameters

 ## 1.Description
-This code is intended to perform a spectral analysis to calculate earthquake source parameters, i.e. corner frequencies and source radius, assuming a circular patch.
+SAES code is intended to perform a spectral analysis to calculate earthquake source parameters, i.e. corner frequencies and source radius, assuming a circular patch.